Working alone on farms

 Emergency communication and location systems

-Whatever system is in place, everyone working and living at the workplace needs to clearly understand the procedures and what to do in an emergency.
+Whatever system is in place, everyone working and living at the workplace needs to clearly understand the procedures and know what to do in an emergency.

 Personal locator beacons